Cheryl May

 In emergent work such as this, uneven development is to be expected.
 A multimethod research mindset informed the evaluation project.
 The interdisciplinary research draws on strategic foresight, bricolage, and social R&D and applies ZIP-Analysis and the Library of Systemic Relations to three micro maps.

-Reflexivity raised questions about design and designers in social systems, the realities of asynchronous and distributed work, and the wisdom or folly of incrementalism in design (Dodgson, 2019).
+Reflexivity raised questions about design and designers in social systems, the realities of asynchronous ecosystem development and distributed work, and the wisdom or folly of incrementalism in design (Dodgson, 2019).
 The project applied interdisciplinary research in practice to leverage asynchronous situations and distributed networks of designers, strategists, and funders.

 The idea of a large street mural comes to mind; often composed by several artists, it exists in parts executed asynchronously.
 While some sections are completed to the finest detail, others are simply pencil lines expressing the outline of shapes.
 While work is asynchronous, so is the advancement of understanding and progress on goals.